 6 out of 8 television channels, 6 out of 11 radio stations, 6 out of 13 online media an 6 out of 10 printed media belong to business groups that built their fortunes in the past century.
 More than half of the television channels, radio programs and daily newspapers offer news coverage that is traditionally favorable to the ruling political elites.
 Certain level of plurality of information can be observed in the online media, where a diversification in the media ownership can be found.

-The monitoring carried out by Reporters Without Borders and CENCOS discloses the dominant owners, their political relations, which parts of the market they participate in, and what other businesses they own.
+The monitoring carried out by Reporters Without Borders and CENCOS discloses who are the dominant owners, their political relations, which parts of the market they participate in, and what other businesses they own.

 Although some of these conglomerates have entered or increased their participation in the media market in the last 20 years (Imagen TV, América Móvil and Multimedios), the majority of players built their strong market positions – and the wealth that came with it – over the course of the past century.